gendev1/zk-subs/README.md

 # MaskD - Anonymous Payments to Any Service Provider

+Built during ETHGlobal NYC 2023

+---

 ![MaskD Logo](https://cdn.discordapp.com/attachments/1105610567454052406/1155459855277105172/skunks.ai_an_dystopian_society_filled_with_masked_people_in_a_b_c817cb1b-a564-4e30-a442-e363db1fff78.png)

 ## What is MaskD?

 MaskD is a revolutionary tool that empowers you to make anonymous payments to any service provider you choose.
 Whether it's streaming services like Netflix, online gaming platforms like FanDuel, or any other service, MaskD lets you keep your identity a secret while accessing the services you love.

+## The Problem

+With raising concerns towards privacy, and rampant data and crypto hacks.
+It is more than ever required that we focus on technologies that can preserve our privacy while not detoriating if not improving the UX of our day to day services.

 ## User Flow